patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/punctuation.md

 Double quotation marks and single quotation marks are sometimes used interchangeably across various publications.
 In some contexts, they can mean the same thing.
 But they are not always interchangeable, particularly when you need to use quotation marks within quotation marks.
 In this case, single quotation marks are used inside of double quotation marks.
 For example:

 - An article title within a dialogue:  *Abi said, “I love the article Cat wrote.
 It’s called ‘Improving product design with an open source mindset,’ and it’s such a fun read.”*
 - A quote within a dialogue: *“I like Cat’s article too, Abi.
-My co-worker told me, ‘PatternFly has the best publication ever.’
+My coworker told me, ‘PatternFly has the best publication ever.’
 That made me smile.”*

 ## Colon and semicolon
 Use a **colon** to introduce a list or a series.
 You can also use it as a pause before introducing related information.
 For example: